aleshaleksey/fansys23/08-spell-list.md

 |Limitation|Special| -4
 |Save|CHA|

-**Description**: The spell creates a grand seal within a 60ft radius of a point warding it against cosmic forces.
+**Description**: The spell creates a grand seal within a 60ft radius of a point, warding the area against cosmic forces.
 This barrier has three effects within its area of effect while it is active:

 - Everything in the AoE is immune to ["entropic damage"](10-conditions-types.md#esoteric-damage).
 - All secret paths that start or end in the area of effect are unusable.